 suggestions from former infertility patients and counselors include the

 What is infertility?

-In general, infertility is defined as not being able to get pregnant (conceive) after one year of unprotected sex.
-Women who do not have regular menstrual cycles, or are older than 35 years and have not conceived during a 6-month period of trying, should consider making an appointment with a reproductive endocrinologist - an infertility specialist.
-These doctors may also be able to help women with recurrent pregnancy loss - 2 or more spontaneous miscarriages.
+In general, infertility is defined as not being able to get pregnant (conceive) after one year (or longer) of unprotected sex.
+Because fertility in women is known to decline steadily with age, some providers evaluate and treat women aged 35 years or older after 6 months of unprotected sex.
+Women with infertility should consider making an appointment with a reproductive endocrinologist -- a doctor who specializes in managing infertility.
+Reproductive endocrinologists may also be able to help women with recurrent pregnancy loss, defined as having two or more spontaneous miscarriages.

 Pregnancy is the result of a process that has many steps.

 - A woman’s body must release an egg from one of her ovaries.